Books for Migrants provides LGBTQ migrants in detention a book of their choice every month.

 A Need for Connection

-Books for Migrants cofounder Jennifer Erl has been working with detained migrants for two years.
-She started her career interpreting for Spanish-seeking asylum seekers as part of a pro bono project at the South Texas Family Residential Center, the largest immigrant detention center in the United States.
-She now works as a paralegal at the LGBT Immigrant Rights Initiative at Chicago’s National Immigrant Justice Center (NIJC), a nonprofit providing legal services to migrants and advocating for humane immigration policies.
+Books for Migrants cofounder Bek Erl has been working with detained migrants for two years.
+They started their career interpreting for Spanish-seeking asylum seekers as part of a pro bono project at the South Texas Family Residential Center, the largest immigrant detention center in the United States.
+They now work as a paralegal at the LGBT Immigrant Rights Initiative at Chicago’s National Immigrant Justice Center (NIJC), a nonprofit providing legal services to migrants and advocating for humane immigration policies.

 The United States has the largest immigrant detention system in the world.
 In fiscal year 2020, ICE detained an average of 33,724 immigrants a month in private detention centers and public jails across the country.

 When a person is detained while fighting their immigration case, the repercussions of isolation are manifold, says Erl.
-She says that many of her clients fighting for asylum are doing so after being victimized by trafficking, domestic violence or other crimes.
+They say that many of her clients fighting for asylum are doing so after being victimized by trafficking, domestic violence or other crimes.
 Erl says detainment adds another layer of trauma and having to seek legal aid from someone over the phone only compounds that sense of isolation.

 Jails often are ill equipped to help detained immigrants suffering from trauma.